aarongilly/aarongilly.github.io/_gillespedia/data-binding.md

 ### Observable Class

 If you want data binding, you don't have the luxury of binding to primative variable types.
 An "Observable" is one that contains a value, but also maintains a list of *Observers*.
-Each time the value is set, the Observerable object takes care of notifying the Observers in its list by issuing them some sort of a function call with the new value.
+Each time the value is set, the Observerable object takes care of notifying each of the Observers in its list by issuing them some sort of a function call with the new value.
+To be an Observer is to be an object that implements the function to be called.

 ~~~ javascript
 class ObservableString {